malfaux/geoipdns/README.md

 **note** geoipdns can be used to create a very simple, level-1 CDN implementation. you can route romanian visitors to a romanian server, english visitors to a britpop server and the rest of the world to bangladesh. however, do consider the case of dns caches like google. those are pushing geoipdns to decide on routing a request in a silly way. hence, consider it to be a level-1 CDN implementation and always have a level-2 "double-check" cdn in your web server. however, most of the visitors are using ISP caches so you have a pretty big chance to correctly map a request to the right server. this means (at least) less overhead for the visitor (e.g. no more redirecting the user's browser to the right server)

+**note** tcp support was also added in a hurry (in the order of minutes). we had a dns firewall which, when triggered, would send back truncated packets forcing tcp requests. tinydns/geoipdns had no tcp support so I had to add it really quickly on the live systems. the patch is trivial. the processing flow is the same as for udp. if geoipdns can't read a full request at a time it will simply drop the connection, considering the case of webmasters receiving big payloads in requests as an exception.

 installation notes
 =================